The-OpenROAD-Project/OpenROAD/README.md

 openroad
   -help              show help and exit
   -version           show version and exit
-  -no_init           do not read .openroad init file -no_splash         do not show the license splash at startup -threads count     max number of threads to use -exit              exit after reading cmd_file
+  -no_init           do not read ~/.openroad init file -no_splash         do not show the license splash at startup -threads count     max number of threads to use -exit              exit after reading cmd_file